Manuel Blum

-Manuel Blum (born 26 April 1938) is a Venezuelan-born American computer scientist who received the Turing Award in 1995 "In recognition of his contributions to the foundations of computational complexity theory and its application to cryptography and program checking".
+Manuel Blum (born 26 April 1938) is a Venezuelan-born American computer scientist who received the 1995 ACM Turing Award "In recognition of his contributions to the foundations of computational complexity theory and its application to cryptography and program checking".

 Education

 Blum was born to a Jewish family in Venezuela.
 Blum was educated at MIT, where he received his bachelor's degree and his master's degree in electrical engineering in 1959 and 1961 respectively.
 In MIT, he was recommended to Warren S. McCulloch, and they collaborated on some mathematical problems in neural networks.
 He obtained a Ph.D. in mathematics in 1964 supervised by Marvin Minsky.

 Career

 Blum worked as a professor of computer science at the University of California, Berkeley until 2001.
 From 2001 to 2018, he was the Bruce Nelson Professor of Computer Science at Carnegie Mellon University, where his wife, Lenore Blum, was also a professor of computer science.

-In 2002, he was elected to the United States National Academy of Sciences.
+In 2002, Blum was elected to the United States National Academy of Sciences.
 In 2006, he was elected a member of the National Academy of Engineering for contributions to abstract complexity theory, inductive inference, cryptographic protocols, and the theory and applications of program checkers.

 In 2018, Blum and his wife Lenore resigned from Carnegie Mellon University to protest against sexism after a change in management structure of Project Olympus led to sexist treatment of her as director and the exclusion of other women from project activities.